Global Impact and Balancing Act: Deciphering the Effect of Fluorination on B1s Binding Energies in Fluorinated $h$-BN Nanosheets

-Another significant observation merits discussion related to distant borons from the fluorination center.
-Very recently, Bischof et al.\cite{bischof_chemical_2023} highlighted that fluorination impacts \emph{all} atoms within this $\pi$-conjugated sheet.
-Meaning, even B atoms distanced from the fluorination center experience the effects of fluorination since this influence is propagated through the system's $\pi$ bond\cite{bischof_chemical_2023}.
-Hence, a noticeable difference is anticipated in the 1s binding energies of the same unfluorinated B atom between F-BN and $h$-BN.
+Another significant observation that merits discussion is related to distant borons from the fluorination center.
+Very recently, Bischof et al.\cite{bischof_chemical_2023} proposed that fluorination impacts \emph{all} atoms within this $\pi$-conjugated sheet, meaning, even B atoms distanced from the fluorination center experience the effects of fluorination since this influence is propagated through the system's $\pi$ bond.
+Hence, a noticeable 1s BE difference is anticipated for an unfluorinated boron in both F-BN and $h$-BN structures.
 While it is generally recognized that core excitations are localized, the extent of localization varies depending on the system.
 It was verified\cite{zhang_choice_2022} that the $\pi$ electrons in pure $h$-BN are more localized as compared to graphene or C$_3$N. It is interesting to know whether fluorination may enhance the delocalization and impact distant borons.
 Thus, it underscores the necessity for precise calculations to aid in XPS interpretations.

-Historically, theoretical studies have primarily focused on the relative BEs.\cite{bagus_consequences_2016} It is only in recent years that theoretical methodologies based on large clusters\cite{klein_nuts_2021, zhang_accurate_2019, Ma_carbon2019, zhang_choice_2022} or periodic cells\cite{klein_nuts_2021, zhang_accurate_2019, Ma_carbon2019, zhang_choice_2022} have emerged to calculate absolute BEs.
-One such method is the cluster-periodic method (CPM)\cite{zhang_accurate_2019, Ma_carbon2019, zhang_choice_2022} which can predict absolute BEs referenced to the Fermi level, enabling direct comparisons with experimental results.
-CPM is grounded on a full core hole (FCH) density functional theory (DFT) calculation of a large cluster in the gas phase to determine the ionic potential (IP) $I^\text{gas}$, and a ground-state (GS) work function (denoted by $\phi$) calculation based on the periodic cell.
-This method bypasses the issue of spurious charges in periodic calculations, which are triggered by replicas of core holes across different cells.
-Mathematically, core IP of the solid 2D material is given by\cite{zhang_accurate_2019, Ma_carbon2019,zhang_choice_2022},
+Historically, theoretical XPS studies on materials mainly focused on relative BEs.\cite{bagus_consequences_2016, ge2022qm} In recent years, new theoretical methods\cite{ozaki_absolute_2017, zhang_accurate_2019, kahk2021core, brigiano_peculiar_2022} have been developed to calculate absolute BEs, based on large clusters and/or periodic cells.
+One such method is the cluster-periodic method (CPM),\cite{zhang_accurate_2019, zhang_choice_2022} which predicts absolute BEs referenced to the Fermi level and allows for direct comparisons with experimental results.
+CPM is grounded on a full core hole (FCH) density functional theory (DFT) calculation of a large cluster in the gas phase to determine the ionic potential (IP), $I^\text{gas}$, and a ground-state (GS) work function (denoted by $\phi$) calculation based on the periodic cell.
+This method bypasses the issue of spurious charges\cite{ozaki_absolute_2017, vines_review_2018} in periodic calculations, triggered by replicas of core holes across different cells.
+Mathematically, core IP of the solid 2D material is given by\cite{zhang_accurate_2019},